wizicer/HiddenCodeAutoGen/README.md

     Helper Generator to generate varies of hidden code which we shouldn't care about.

+UNDER HAVY DEVELOPMENT.
+API MAY AND WILL CHANGE.

 # TODO

 - [x] Support generic class